skbkontur/qr-scanner/README.md

 # Fork Notes
-This fork is configured to provide es5 build (IE11 Compatible)
+This fork is configured to provide es5 build

 # QR Scanner